dennisXZX/web-developer-notes/Git.md

 git flow hotfix finish hotfix_branch
 ```

+#### Reuse Recorded Resolution (ReReRe)

+Reuse Recorded Resolution feature would record how you resolve conflict and try to resolve for you the same conflicts automatically.

+`git config rerere.enabled true` to enable ReReRe functionality.

+`git rerere diff` to see the resolution strategy.

 #### git status

 Navigate into a subfolder and use `git status .` to get status of just the subfolder.

 `git status --short` to display compact status.

+#### git mv

+`git mv hello.txt hello.html` to rename a file.

 #### git grep